 - Valid motor vehicle operator’s license with no restrictions

 - NO felony convictions

 Applicant Selection Process

-You do not have to be a United States citizen to work for the Alexandria Fire Department; however you must present official documentation that you are eligible to work in the U.S. There is no residency requirement to apply.
+You don't have to be a United States citizen to work for the Alexandria Fire Department; however, you must present official documentation that you are eligible to work in the U.S. There is no residency requirement to apply.
 The selection process consists of the following steps and may take up to a year to complete.

 - Submission of online application

 - Mandatory orientation and Candidate Physical Abilities Test (CPAT) orientation video